Smoker BBQ Buyer’s Guide (2026): How to Choose the Right Smoker for Your Backyard

 Great barbecue depends on how well you control the temperature.
 This is especially important for smokers, so ensure you understand how your model manages temperature.
 Charcoal and kamado smokers utilize dampers or vents to regulate airflow and temperature.
 Electric and gas smokers may also have dampers to help you fine-tune the temperature.

-So, look for smokers with dampers that are easy to reach and made from rust-resistant materials.
+So, look for dampers on smokers that are easy to reach and made from rust-resistant materials.
 Rusty dampers can block airflow and mess up temperature control.
 Good airflow and temperature control are essential for great barbecue.

 Wood Chips & Chunks